 Irresponsible waste management contributes directly to climate change as waste decomposing in landfill sites produces carbon-based particles and methane gases.
 The more waste disposed of in landfills sites the greater the associated emissions.
 With over 2 billion metric tons of solid waste generated each year and an anticipated growth of this figure by 70% by 2050, there has never been a greater need to reduce waste and divert it from landfill sites.
 The future of waste management needs to prioritise the waste hierarchy and intercept waste before it reaches final disposal.

 Fighting Climate Change is possible through improved Waste Management.
 Solid waste generated through operations is classified under scope 3 (see Figure 1) emissions for GHGs.
 It is estimated that in total scope 3 emissions can account for over 70% of the carbon footprint for many businesses.
-Measuring and managing these emissions is therefore of the utmost importance to reduce a business’s overall impact on the climate.
+Measuring and managing these emissions is therefore of utmost importance to reduce a business’s overall impact on the climate.

 Figure 1: GreenHouse Gas Protocol

-We can help you reduce your Scope 3 emissions by prioritizing the waste hierarchy and ensuring that the most preferred option is selected.
+We can help you reduce your Scope 3 emissions by prioritising the waste hierarchy and ensuring that the most preferred option is selected.
 End-of-life treatment options will vary but generally, the higher the treatment option is on the waste hierarchy the greater the carbon savings.
 Recycling plays a unique role in reducing carbon emissions as recycled materials generally produce fewer carbon emissions than using virgin materials.
 Recycled materials contribute to the circular economy and divert materials from landfill sites hence avoiding carbon emissions.

 Figure 2: Waste Hierarchy